Regularly checking potential trouble areas around your pipes and connections can help prevent leaks from occurring.

 Bathrooms are prime areas for water leaks.
 Check for leaks under the sink, and watch for puddles around the bases of showers, tubs, and toilets.

 Older or worn-out toilet flappers are a common source of water leaks in toilets, and they should be replaced at least every five years.
 Replacement is typically quick and easy, and parts can be purchased from your local hardware store.
-However, if home repairs aren’t your strong suit, you can always contact a certified plumber for assistance.
+However, always contact a certified plumber for assistance if you're not comfortable making repairs on your own.

 Signs of a hidden leak